RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 1. Select **Save**.

-{{< video "/images/rs/new-redis-acl-rule.mp4" "Create a new Redis ACL Rule" >}}

 {{<note>}}
-In Redis Enterprise:
 - External users are not currently supported for database authentication.

-- For multi-key commands on multi-slot keys, the return value is `failure` but the command runs on the keys that are allowed.
+- For multi-key commands on multi-slot keys, the return value is `failure`, but the command runs on the keys that are allowed.
 {{</note>}}

 ## Default pub/sub permissions